StepanDrogin/Konstruct/README.md

 # Konstruct
-My second project on githun with using bem and scss.
+My second project on github with using bem and scss.
 Using with figma template.